 The fees for photocopying are to be charged when library staff are making and sending copies, and not when patrons are making copies for themselves in the library.
 Documents may be saved to a flash drive.
 Personal scanners are not allowed.

 Digital Photograph Free

 Locating and Using Manuscripts, Photographs, and Broadsides

-Researchers can use the Finding Aid Index to search Rare Books and Manuscripts collection guides.
+Researchers can use the Manuscripts Catalog to search Rare Books and Manuscripts collection guides.
 Each collection is described in a detailed record called a finding aid, which provides both an overview of the intellectual organization and a detailed list of items within the collection.
 For more information, visit our Research Tools page.

 Rare books, manuscripts, photographs and broadsides do not circulate and must be viewed in the Rare Books and Manuscripts Reading Room.
 Researchers are advised to review the Reading Room Rules Governing the Use of Materials before their visit.

 The second floor of the Indiana State Library contains the combined microform collections of the Genealogy Division, Indiana Division, and Reference & Government Services Division.
 This is a self-service area, with many microfilm reader/printers available for use by the public.
 The microfilm reader/printers take quarters when printing; $.25 per page from the reader/printer.

 Included in the microform collections are over 80,000 reels of microfilmed Indiana newspapers, federal census records on microfilm, county histories and family histories on microfiche, and more.
 A listing of the Indiana newspapers held by the Indiana State Library is available, arranged by county.
 A partial listing of the microforms held by the Genealogy Division is also available, while the microfiche collection of the Genealogy Division is included in the online catalog.